rackerlabs/rackspace-how-to/content/cloud-databases/high-availability-for-cloud-databases.md

     instance (port 3306).
 -   Initial setup of the HA group might take anywhere between 5 and 10 minutes, depending on the number of replicas.
-Because it requires creation of multiple nodes, allow some time for the `status` property of the HA instance to display as ACTIVE when performing a `GET` call through the API.
+Because the initial setup requires creation of multiple nodes, allow some time for the `status` property of the HA instance to display as `ACTIVE` when you perform a `GET` call through the API.
 -   The instance listing in the Cloud Control Panel shows the status of the HA group.
-To take action on the cluster or view cluster-level information, click the instance name to go to the cluster details page.
+To take action on the cluster or view cluster-level information, click the instance name to go to the HA Group Details page.